1992 NCAA Division I men's ice hockey tournament

 The 1992 NCAA Division I men's ice hockey tournament involved 12 schools competing to determine the national champion of men's NCAA Division I college ice hockey.
 Beginning with the 1992 tournament the format was changed to single-elimination play for all rounds of the tournament.
 First and quarterfinal rounds were played at two predetermined sites as the East and West Regionals.
 The tournament began on March 26, 1992, and ended with the championship game on April 4 in which Lake Superior State defeated the University of Wisconsin 5-3.
 A total of 11 games were played.
 Wisconsin's participation in the tournament was later vacated by the NCAA Committee on Infractions.

 Alaska-Anchorage's 1992 participation was the last time an independent team was selected to the tournament, until Arizona State in 2019.

 The 1992 championship game is most remembered for the controversial penalty calls that gave Lake Superior State 11 power plays in the game.
 Wisconsin staff and players were so incensed at the calls that referee Tim McConaghy was accosted after the match which led to two Wisconsin players being suspended for the Badgers' next NCAA Tournament game while assistant coach Bill Zito was barred from any affiliation with Wisconsin for the program's next two NCAA appearances.

+As of 2026, this is the most recent tournament where there were no games that went to overtime.